qwak-ai/qwak-examples/flan_t5_finetuned_poetry/README.md

-# DistilGPT2 Text Generation Model with Transformers and Qwak
+# Generates Financial Text using Fine-Tuned FLAN-T5

 ## Overview

-This project uses a simplified version of the GPT-2 model, known as DistilGPT2, for efficient text generation.
-It's implemented using the [Qwak's Machine Learning Platform](https://www.qwak.com/)  and Transformers libraries.
+This project leverages a fine-tuned FLAN-T5 model for generating text based on financial questions and answers.
+It's implemented using [Qwak's Machine Learning Platform](https://www.qwak.com/) and the T5 library.

-It covers:
-- QwakModel class definition
-- Model initialization
+### Features

+- **Custom FLAN-T5 Class Definition**: Customizes the base QwakModel to work with the fine-tuned FLAN-T5 model for financial text generation.

+- **Model Initialization**: Initializes the FLAN-T5 base model with user-defined hyperparameters.
+The model is trained on a financial Q&A dataset and fine-tuned for optimal text generation.

-- Text generation via Qwak's Predict API
+- **Financial Text Generation via Qwak's Predict API**: Utilizes Qwak's Predict API for generating text based on financial prompts.

+### Functionality

-The code is designed to work seamlessly with Qwak's platform and serves as a practical example.
+The primary functionality is to generate text for financial questions and answers.
+The code is designed for seamless integration with Qwak's platform and serves as a practical example for financial text generation tasks.

 <br>